top of page

 Lighting is one of the primary areas to be addressed when designing low-sensory stimuli space for Neuro-divergent (ND) clients who have autistic spectrum disorder with or without intellectual disability.
 Many of the ND are hypersensitive to brightness and flickering of light that are imperceptible to neuro-typical (NT) clients.
 ND-friendly soft diffused flicker-free lighting seems to be one of the basic elements of neuro-diversity design.

 Fluorescent lights which typically flicker at the frequency of 100 to 120 Hz are particularly known to cause sensory overload to the majority of the ND.
-Even some neuro-typical people are prone to various fluorescent light related disorders such as migraines, eye strain, dizziness, nausea, etc.
+Even some neuro-typical people are prone to various fluorescent light related disorders such as migraines, eye strain, dizziness, nausea, etc. Whether you are ND or NT, night time exposure to fluorescent light causes detrimental effect on your sleep quality.

 So what could be done?